mlodewijck/pyunormalize/README.md

 # pyunormalize
-A pure Python implementation of the **Unicode normalization algorithm** independent of Python’s core Unicode database.
-This package conforms to version&nbsp;16.0 of the Unicode standard, released in September&nbsp;2024, and has been rigorously tested for accuracy using the official [Unicode test file](https://www.unicode.org/Public/16.0.0/ucd/NormalizationTest.txt).
+A pure-Python implementation of the **Unicode normalization algorithm**.
+This package conforms strictly to version&nbsp;17.0 of the Unicode Standard, released in September&nbsp;2025, by using its own dedicated data derived from the Unicode character database&nbsp;(UCD) corresponding to that version.
+This approach ensures total independence from the Unicode version built into the host Python environment.

+All normalization functions (NFC, NFD, NFKC, and NFKD) have been thoroughly tested against the official [Unicode test file](https://www.unicode.org/Public/17.0.0/ucd/NormalizationTest.txt) for accuracy.

+### Python support policy
+This package requires **Python 3.8 or newer**.

+In version 17.0.0 of `pyunormalize`, support for Python&nbsp;3.6 and 3.7 was dropped.
+These interpreters are past end-of-life and cannot be used reliably with modern Python packaging and installation tools.

 ### Installation and updates
 To install the package, run: